yaya7211/GAY/README.md

 # GAY crypto

-GAY is a collection of cryptography tools that includes symetrical cyphering and decyphering and hashing based on an algorythm using primary numbers.
+GAY is a collection of cryptography tools used for symetrical cyphering and decyphering and hashing based on an primary numbers based on algorythm.

 ## Getting Started